JOURNAL OF GENTRY GENEALOGY

 1778 Dec 22 Entry #807

-Charles Gentry, 250 ac in Washington Co., on waters of Big Limestone Cr; border: joins Adam Wilson on S, Joseph Gentry [see endnote] on E and Alexander Campbell on W; warrant issued 2 May 1779 by John Carter; 250 ac surveyed 8 Jul 1779 for Charles Gentry by James Stuart CS; 250 ac entered by Charles "Gentery" on entry-takers report.
+Charles Gentry, 250 ac in Washington Co., on waters of Big Limestone Cr; border: joins Adam Wilson on S, Joseph Gentry on E and Alexander Campbell on W; warrant issued 2 May 1779 by John Carter; 250 ac surveyed 8 Jul 1779 for Charles Gentry by James Stuart CS; 250 ac entered by Charles "Gentery" on entry-takers report.

 [Multiple references not cited here relating to these entry claims, surveys and warrants and others citing Charles as an adjoining land owner on Big Limestone Creek.]